 Think big, be expansive.
 If you were starting a new audience-centered newsroom designed to overcome these obstacles, how would you do it?
 What would the ideal situation look like?
 You don’t need clear solutions at this stage – stick to broad outlines of what the people you serve could provide, in order to help you more.

-Take each of the ways that your communities could help you succeed more in your mission, and write out methods to track if they’re effective.
+Take each of the ways that your communities could help you overcome your obstacles, and figure out methods to track if it’s working.
 Get as granular as you can.
 Is it in dollars?
-Clicks?
+Contacts?
 Information?
-Sources?
-You might want to read our piece on choosing comment metrics to help you define these.
+Reach?
+You might want to read our piece on choosing comment metrics to help you define each of these.